-Send to each zone/district school NO LATER than February 1st.
+Send to each zone/district school ASAP.
 Any changes or problems that alter the information provided must be reported to all participating schools immediately.
 Failure to disclose this information by the host site may be a violation of the ethics code.